Search

 3. Hostile

 If frustration continues to build, it can lead to hostility.
 This stage is characterised by more intense emotional reactions and physical responses.
+You might feel angry, defensive, and more prone to confrontational behaviour.

 Examples